 Before we begin our analysis, we should briefly discuss the targeting of externality control policies.
 Targeting refers to the process of deciding which economic variable (e.g. output quantity or input price) should be regulated in an attempt to control the externality.
 Each policy mentioned in the preceding paragraph can be targeted in several ways.
 Typical targets include outputs, inputs, or the externality-generating activity itself (i.e., the pollutant).
-In most cases, targeting the externality-generating activity itself, or its associated price, is the most efficient approach, because targeting outputs or inputs (or their prices) creates distortions in the relative prices of goods and thus generates other economic inefficiencies (in a general equilibrium).
+In most cases, targeting the externality-generating outputs or inputs (or their prices) creates distortions in the relative prices of goods and thus generates other economic inefficiencies (in a general equilibrium).